The Property Council of Australia released its twice annual Office Market Report today.

 The city should see some supply added – the Capital Square project currently awaiting approval seeking to add about 20,000-30,000 sqm by 2023.

-Numerous tenants in the market looking to pre-commit to new buildings include Murdoch University, for 15,000 sqm.
+Several tenants in the market looking to pre-commit to new buildings include Murdoch University for 15,000 sqm.

 Those lease pre-commitments are likely to be secured this year, for buildings one can expect would then start being constructed in 2021.